superfeedr/blog.superfeedr.com/_posts/2014-08-25-server-sent-events.markdown

 Even though the EventSource spec has been published a couple years ago and [every other major browser supports it](http://caniuse.com/#feat=eventsource), **Internet Explorer lacks support**.
 There are, however existing shims which mimick this API on the browser side.
 This page, for example, includes [Remy Sharp's](https://github.com/remy/polyfills/blob/master/EventSource.js) so you can view the example, even with IE!

-Another caveat is that as far as we know, you can change the HTTP headers when using EventSource, which means you have to submit an <code>authorization</code> **query string param** with the value that you would have inserted using HTTP Basic Auth: a base64 encoded concatenation of your superfeedr login and a token which allows for the *retrieve* right.
+Another caveat is that as far as we know, you cannot change the HTTP headers when using EventSource, which means you have to submit an <code>authorization</code> **query string param** with the value that you would have inserted using HTTP Basic Auth: a base64 encoded concatenation of your superfeedr login and a token which allows for the *retrieve* right.

 Read more about Server Sent Events: